huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-out-of-state-owner-help.md

 This page is for you if:

 - You live outside Southern Arizona but are responsible for a house in or around Tucson.
-- You are the heir, trustee, personal representative, or family â€œpoint personâ€ for a Tucson property.
+- You are the heir, trustee, personal representative, or family "point person" for a Tucson property.
 - A parent or relative has moved or passed away and the Tucson house is still full.
 - You need the house handled but cannot keep flying in to meet vendors or agents.